Biden, for first time, calls for Trump to be impeached

 Minutes after the former vice president's speech, the Biden campaign sent a fundraising email to supporters in which the candidate re-emphasized that "Trump should be impeached."

-Fox News' Allie Raffa and Patrick Ward contributed to this report
+Fox News' Allie Raffa and Patrick Ward contributed to this report.